State and Local Cybersecurity Grant Program

 • The established SAA for states and territories will be the only entities that can apply for grant awards under the SLCGP, with local entities receiving sub-awards through states.
 The legislation requires states to distribute at least 80% of funds to local governments, with a minimum of 25% of the allocated funds distributed to rural areas.

-• CISA and FEMA will review each submission, then CISA will work with states and territories to address any missing content and/or approve final Cybersecurity Plans and individual projects.
-This year 1 requirement must be completed and submitted before states and territories are eligible for year two funds.
+• CISA and FEMA will review each submission, then CISA will work with states and territories to address any missing content and/or approve final or revised Cybersecurity Plans and individual projects.
+This year one requirement must be completed and submitted before states and territories are eligible for year three funds.
 Once approved, FEMA will remove any holds placed on funding and eligible entities can execute projects and make sub-awards.

 A blue cyber node